Pontocerebellar hypoplasia

 Pontocerebellar hypoplasia (PCH) is a heterogeneous group of rare neurodegenerative disorders caused by genetic mutations and characterised by progressive atrophy of various parts of the brain such as the cerebellum or brainstem (particularly the pons).
 Where known, these disorders are inherited in an autosomal recessive fashion.
 There is no known cure for PCH.

 Signs and symptoms

 There are different signs and symptoms for different forms of pontocerebellar hypoplasia, at least six of which have been described by researchers.
 All forms involve abnormal development of the brain, leading to slow development, movement problems, and intellectual impairment.

-The following values seem to be aberrant in children with CASK gene defects: lactate, pyruvate, 2-ketoglutaric acid, adipic acid, and suberic acid which seems to support the thesis that CASK affects mitochondrial function.

 Causes

-Pontocerebellar hypoplasia is caused by mutations in genes including VRK1 (PCH1); TSEN2, TSEN34 (PCH2); RARS2 (PCH6); and TSEN54 (PCH2 and PCH4).
+Pontocerebellar hypoplasia is caused by mutations in genes including Sepsecs gene, VRK1 (PCH1); TSEN2, TSEN34 (PCH2); RARS2 (PCH6); and TSEN54 (PCH2 and PCH4).
 The genes associated with PCH3 and PCH5 have not yet been identified.

 The mutated genes in PCH are autosomal recessive, which means that parents of an affected child each carry only one copy of the damaged gene.
 In each parent the other copy performs its proper function and they display no signs of PCH.
 A child inheriting two damaged copies of the gene will be affected by PCH.